-2. Respect for human rights
+2. Respect for Human Rights

-GS YUASA will respect all human rights and labor rights, and will not tolerate any forced labor or child labor.
-Diversity will be respected, without any discrimination being tolerated.
+GS YUASA will respect all human rights and fundamental labor rights, and will not tolerate any forced labor or child labor.
+We will also respect diversity, without any discrimination being tolerated.

-3. Conservation and improvement of adequate working environment
+3. Conservation and Improvement of Adequate Working Environment